-Metal-Organic Frameworks (MOFs) are crystalline, porous, three-dimensional coordination polymers in which inorganic building units are joined by organic links.
-Through judicious choices of bridging ligands and metal centres their porosities and functionalities can by fine tuned for multiple applications: gas storage, in particular hydrogen and methane, separation processes, drug delivery, ion exchange, sensor technology, non-linear optics, magnetism, luminescence and many others.
+Metal-Organic Frameworks (MOFs) are crystalline, porous, three-dimensional coordination polymers in which inorganic building units are joined by organic linkers.
+Through judicious choices of bridging ligands and metal centers, their porosities and functionalities can be fine-tuned for multiple applications, such as gas storage, separation processes, energy storage (batteries, supercapacitors), drug delivery, ion exchange, sensor technology, and many others.

 MOFs are also dream compounds for catalysis, mainly because:

 What makes MOFs truly distinct is their easily tunable, regular, porous architecture, which provides unique nanoenvironment for the immobilized catalysts; environment that might be compared to that of active sites of enzymes.